Washburn’s Novices Intramural Debate Tournament.

 How much time does it take?

 We recommend that debaters attend our weekly two-hour session and at least one competition per semester.
 Competition participation is encouraged but not required.

 Members should prioritize their well-being and academic success.
 They should adjust their participation accordingly.
-That being said, many members find that participating in Wisconsin Speech and Debate promotes their well-being and academic success.
+However, many members find that participating in Wisconsin Speech and Debate promotes their well-being and academic success.

 Opportunities for much greater participation exist for enthusiastic members seeking excellence in Speech and Debate or leadership experience.